-Many communities in Oregon have pioneered a Relief Nursery model – a non-profit child abuse and neglect prevention agency proven to strengthen high-risk families and keep young children safe.
-Nationally recognized, the Relief Nursery stops the cycle of child abuse and neglect with its blend of therapeutic early childhood services and comprehensive family support, including alcohol and drug recovery support services.
+The Relief Nursery, founded in 1976, is a private non-profit child abuse and neglect prevention agency proven to strengthen high-risk families and keep young children safe.
+Over 30 Oregon communities currently utilize the Relief Nursery model.
+Nationally recognized, the Relief Nursery stops the cycle of child abuse and neglect with its research-based principles of therapeutic early childhood services and comprehensive family support, including alcohol and drug recovery support services.